timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 # Distributed hypertables
 Distributed hypertables are used in [multi-node][multi-node] clusters.
-A distributed hypertable is a hypertable that automatically partitions data into chunks across multiple machines, while still like a single continuous table across all time.
+A distributed hypertable is a hypertable that automatically partitions data into chunks across multiple machines, while still acting like a single continuous table across all time.
 In most cases, distributed hypertables work the same way as regular hypertables, including inserting, querying, and altering them.